-Educational agencies and postsecondary institutions have greater flexibility in disclosing protected information contained within a reportable individual's educational record if the individual, or his or her parent, has provided prior written consent for the disclosure of information.
+Educational agencies and postsecondary institutions have greater flexibility in disclosing protected information contained within a reportable individual's educational record if the individual or their parent has provided prior written consent for the disclosure of information.
 Obtaining prior written consent satisfies all other conditions associated with conducting record matching.
-Prior consent is established when a reportable individual or parent signs and dates a statement that specifies the records that may be disclosed; states the purpose of the disclosure; and identifies the party to whom disclosure may be made.
+Prior consent is established when a reportable individual or parent signs and dates a statement that specifies the records that may be disclosed, states the purpose of the disclosure, and identifies the party to whom disclosure may be made.